-- Associated artists: Rosie Alena, Black Country New Road, Squid, Damo Suzuki, Jerskin Fendrix, Battles, Fat Tony
+- Associated artists: Rosie Alena, Black Country, New Road, Squid, Damo Suzuki, Jerskin Fendrix, Battles, Fat Tony, Injury Reserve

 The members of Black Midi all met each other at various jam sessions while they were attending the BRIT School in London together.
 They first came to wide attention in November 2018, when they performed several then untitled songs at a festival in Iceland.
 The set was uploaded to YouTube and gained attention across the internet, building hype for their debut LP.
 After releasing a live album with Damo Suzuki of Can, as well as two non-album singles, "Talking Heads" and "Crow's Perch", that album, called Schlagenheim, was released to widespread acclaim.

-In 2021, they announced their second full length Cavalcade, heralded by the single "John L." The album adds saxophonist Kaidi Akinnibi and keyboardist Seth Evans to the band's lineup.
-It is set to release May 28th.
+In 2021, they announced their second full length Cavalcade, heralded by the single "John L".
+The album adds saxophonist Kaidi Akinnibi and keyboardist Seth Evans to the band's lineup.
+It released May 28th.

 - Geordie Greep - Vocals, guitar